dres-dev/Client-Examples/README.md

 In these examples, we show how to use get the generated code and how to use it.
 In a similar fashion the code generation as well as its usage can be applied to existing projects.

+## Issues

+If you do have troubles with the exmples shown here, please add an [issue](https://github.com/dres-dev/Client-Examples/issues).
+However, issues with the server have to be submitted to the [DRES issue page](https://github.com/dres-dev/DRES/issues).

 ## Citation

 We kindly ask you to refer to the following paper in publications mentioning or employing DRES: